-The mission of the IRHA is to promote well broke, reliable, and versatile stock horses.
+The mission of the IRHA is to promote well broke, reliable, and versatile ranch-type horses.
 IRHA strives to develop the horsemanship skills of our members and to provide an atmosphere where honesty, personal growth and politeness towards fellow horsemen exists.
 An environment where horses are respected and where true western tradition is genuinely honored.